maciejburzynski/GitHub-Actions-SpringBoot/README.md

-# GitHub repository - Github Actions + SpringBoot
+# MaltoSender - Github Actions + SpringBoot
-This repo is for testing purposes
+###### Aim:

+This repository is for self-development purposes.
+Below you can find technologies used and what lessons may provide.

+###### Technologies used:

+- SpringBoot
+- GitHub Actions

+###### Lessons learnt:
+- How to inject variables in GitHub Actions
+- How to use secrets in GitHub Actions
+- How to send an e-mail using SpringBoot